atharva-p/guides/Scribble.md

 - [x] get keyboard inputs
-- [ ] create a dictionary with assets (head, body and tail in a list for straight, left, down and right)
+- [ ] create a dictionary with assets (head, body and tail in a list for up, left, down and right)
 - [ ] set up direction for the snake
 - [ ] map the directions with the assets
 - [ ] move the snake